lupyuen/lupyuen.github.io/src/ci3.md

 _One Year Later: Is everything still under control?_

 We see brief spikes in usage of GitHub Runners during NuttX Releases.
-But Jan-Feb 2026 was the busiest sustained peak...
+But Jan-Feb 2026 was the [__busiest sustained peak__](https://github.com/apache/nuttx/issues/17914)...

 ![GitHub Full-Time Runners by Date](https://github.com/user-attachments/assets/6a22d6af-b323-47b3-88ab-e5fe76200332)